ccapdev1920T2/s12g1/README.md

 ![alt text][2.4]

 5. From the landing page, search for a restaurant in the search bar, then select that restaurant (in this case, starbucks was looked up)
-As per implementation, search results are based on matching AT LEAST 40% of the WHOLE RESTURANT NAME ** Filtering of results has yet to be implemented **
+As per implementation, search results are based on matching AT LEAST 3 characters

 ![alt text][2.5]

+5.1 For filtering and sorting, click search on the navbar without searching for anything, all restaurants in the database will be shown in the resutls.

+    *Conditions of filter
+        *Sorts - Only one at a time
+        *Establishment Type - One at a time
+        *Cuisine - Multiple (AND i.e. display only restaurants that matched all cuisines toggled) *City - Multiple (OR i.e. display restaurants that match at least one of the cities toggled) *Cost Range - One at a time

+    *Set sort Low to High
+    *Filter Location to Makati City
+    *Filter Cost to 700 - 1400

+    *Resuls will show Mad Mark's Creamery and Yabu, sorted as it should

+![alt text][2.5.1]

 6. Arriving in the restaurant page, you can check the menu, photos, and reviews of that restaurant
   * You can toggle the beenHere* button if you want it saved for your dining history (no need to make a review)